What is NUTRITION STRIPPED?

 Whole foods.
+Whole living.
 Plant-centric.
 Nourishing.
 Optimizing.
 Simple.
 Delicious!
-It’s simply as it sounds.
-Stripping away nutrition “confusion” layer by layer and getting back to bare basics of whole, nourishing foods.
-The field of nutrition is ever-changing and shifting towards change, which is fantastic; and new research, health claims, supplements, and fad diets appear almost daily.
+It’s as simple as it sounds.
+Stripping away nutrition “confusion” layer by layer and getting back to bare basics of whole, nourishing foods and what it means to live well.
+The field of nutrition is ever-changing and shifting towards change, which is fantastic; yet new research, health claims, supplements, and fad diets appear almost daily.
 As consumers it can be extremely overwhelming and at times downright frustrating to decipher what’s truly effective nutrition practices and what’s a myth.

 NUTRITION STRIPPED LIFESTYLE & PHILOSOPHY